 The Heimdall Proxy automatically detects Amazon Relational Database Service (RDS) / Amazon Aurora configuration changes based on the ARN of the Aurora Global cluster.
 Therefore, both managed planned and manual unplanned failovers are supported.

 Implementing the Heimdall Proxy has many benefits for global applications:

-- An Aurora Global Database has a primary DB cluster in one Region and up to five secondary DB clusters in different Regions.
-But the Heimdall Proxy deployment does not have this limitation.
-This allows for a larger number of endpoints to be globally deployed.
+- It allows for a larger number of endpoints to be globally deployed.
 Combined with Amazon Route 53 latency-based routing, new connections have a shorter establishment time.
 They can use connection pooling to connect to the database, which reduces overall connection latency.